Josh Chetwynd: Books

 Chetwynd has written a number of books.

+"The Exemplar" came out in July 2025.
+This science-fiction book was Chetwynd's debut novel.
+It touches on issues of identity, family and climate change.

-A second edition to his Baseball in Europe: A Country by Country History (2nd ed.) came out in October 2019.
+A second edition to his "Baseball in Europe: A Country by Country History (2nd ed.)" came out in October 2019.
 More than a decade after the original was written, this volume features approximately 80 new interviews and 70 new photos and images, updating the histories of baseball in more than 40 European countries.
-The Midwest Book Review said about the second edition: "A fascinating and informative sports history ... will prove to be a unique and unreservedly recommended addition to personal, professional, community, college, and university library Sports History collections in general, and Baseball History supplemental studies reading lists in particular."

-Totally Scripted: Idioms, Words, And Quotes From Hollywood To Broadway That Have Changed The English Language was released in February 2017.
-The book received positive notices from a number of film and TV professionals.
-Pat Sajak wrote: "Josh Chetwynd has created a furiously fast, funny, fantastic read."
-Actor Gary Sinise said: "Totally Scripted by Josh Chetwynd entertains and educates on the origin of words, lines and phrases that have become a part of our everyday lives.
-For those in and outside of the entertainment business it is a wonderful read."
-Tony-nominated director Jason Moore added: "Totally Scripted is a wonderful, insightful read, packed with fascinating anecdotes and knowledge that will delight and inform everyone who loves the stage, film and TV."
+"Totally Scripted: Idioms, Words, And Quotes From Hollywood To Broadway That Have Changed The English Language" was released in February 2017.

-The Field Guide to Sports Metaphors: A Compendium of Competitive Words and Idioms came out in May 2016.
+"The Field Guide to Sports Metaphors: A Compendium of Competitive Words and Idioms" came out in May 2016.
 It looks at how sports have changed the English language through words and idioms.
-The author Bill Bryson endorsed the book saying, it is "fascinating, informative and hugely entertaining.
-This is a book I will return to again and again."
 When the volume was released, Mental Floss named it one of "25 Amazing New Books for Spring."

-The Book of Nice: A Nice Book About Nice Things For Nice People was released in April 2013.
+"The Book of Nice: A Nice Book About Nice Things For Nice People" was released in April 2013.
 It delves into the origins and history of all things nice from gestures, sayings and songs to icons, offerings and characters.
-Gayle King in O, The Oprah Magazine said the book was "a smart look at all things ... nice."
-The Huffington Post wrote: "Chetwynd explores being nice through chapters on gestures, songs, words, characters and offerings that spread the love and does so with wit and intelligence."